Hellmann’s Company has Withdrawn Its Suit Against Just Mayo

 The company claims that the product is “outrageously delicious, better for your body, for your wallet, and for the planet.
 It’s a piece of the philosophy to make the good thing a little easier.”

-Green-washing is big business these days, and if you can convince people they are a "better person" because they use fake mayonnaise, why not do it?
-If you yourself, however, believe you are a better person because you buy fake mayonnaise, then you are a marketer's dream.
+Green-washing is a populare marketing tactic today and if you can convince people they are a “better person” because they use fake mayonnaise, why not do it?
+If you yourself, however, believe you are a better person because you buy fake mayonnaise, then you are a marketer’s dream.

 Just Mayo Nutrition